ViViDboarder/docker-restic-cron/Readme.md

 Need to generate a key?
 Install `gnupg` and run `gnupg --gen-key`

 ## Tips

+### Missing dependencies?
+Please file a ticket!
+Duplicity supports a ton of backends and I haven't had a chance to validate that all dependencies are present in the image.
+If something is missing, let me know and I'll add it

+### Getting complains about no terminal for askpass?
+Instead of using `FTP_PASSWORD`, add the password to the endpoint url

 ### Backing up more than one source directory
 Duplicity only accepts one target, however you can refine that selection with `--exclude` and `--include` arguments.
 The below example shows how this can be used to select multiple backup sources